-The travel industry is still recovering from the pandemic, but one thing is clear – people want to get new stamps on their passports as quickly as possible.
-After two years of insecurity, airlines and hotels are welcoming tourists at a surprising pace.
+The travel industry is still recovering from the pandemic but one thing is clear – people want to get new stamps on their passports as quickly as possible.
+After two years of insecurity, airlines and hotels are welcoming tourists once again.
 This prompts tourism boards to reconsider their strategies in order to provide a safer, more adequate, and more exciting service for visitors.
 At the same time, we need to make sure that the travel industry will be one of the first to embrace more sustainable models, helping people appreciate the beautiful planet we have – not destroy it.
 Here are a few smart ways in which technology can help us achieve both!

 What is the travel landscape in 2022?

 As Deloitte projected, 2022 marked the beginning of the ‘return to normal’ in the travel industry.
 Some areas like corporate travel are not making the steady steps we would like to see as not all road warriors are ready to embrace international travel just yet, but there is a noticeable uptick in longer-term rentals as remoters carry their laptops with them and add a few extra days to their vacation, blending leisure and work.